 Chasing Ice & Chasing Coral

 A bit of a two-in-one to start off proceedings.
 Both directed by Jeff Orlowski Chasing Ice follows the disproportionate warming at the poles, while Chasing Coral explores the plight of the coral reefs on our planet.
+Two awesome documentaries to get us started!

 A Plastic ocean